 Tension has been mounting along the border between Thailand and Cambodia following a number of raids on villages by Khmer Rouge soldiers.

-Tension has been mounting along the border between Thailand and Cambodia following a number of raids on villages by Khmer Rouge soldiers.
+Background: Tension has been mounting along the border between Thailand and Cambodia following a number of raids on villages by Khmer Rouge soldiers.
 In recent weeks at least 15 villagers have died in attacks across the border from Cambodia.
 Uncertainty in Thailand has been heightened by reports of an attempted coup which was foiled by Cambodia's leaders.

 SYNOPSIS: Most of the trouble has occurred around the border town of Arranyaphrathet 90 miles (140 km) east of the capital of Bangkok.
 The two countries established diplomatic relations in 1975 after the Communists took over in Cambodia and set up border liaison offices here.
 They're now deserted except for troopers from the Border Patrol Police.